Market research comes in many shapes and sizes.

 There are a few key differences between these two approaches in the industry.
 Ultimately, the direction you choose should be guided by your objectives and goals.

-Each type offers its own unique set of pros and cons.
+Each type of research offers its own unique set of pros and cons.
 It often helps to receive advice from a professional market research company when scoping out your project.

 The methodologies used for qualitative research focus on diving deep, asking why, and exploring mindsets with great detail.